Bill Downs: On the Eastern Front

 Throughout 1943 Downs delivered intermittent shortwave radio reports on the CBS World News Roundup and concurrently served as the Russia correspondent for Newsweek.
 He stayed at the Hotel Metropol in Moscow with other Western foreign correspondents along with their secretaries and translators.
 They faced heavy censorship by the Ministry of Foreign Affairs, which required correspondents to submit articles and broadcast transcripts for approval.
 This led to frequent clashes between government officials and foreign correspondents, who were prohibited from filing any reports that might reflect negatively on Moscow.
 Access to military updates was often limited to official communiqués and articles in government-sanctioned newspapers.
 Up-to-date maps of the Soviet Union were difficult to obtain, and reporters had trouble gathering basic information from the front lines.

 Downs and other foreign correspondents entered Stalingrad days after the Germans surrendered the battle.
 He described the scene in a graphic broadcast, saying: "There are sights and smells and sounds in and around Stalingrad that make you want to weep and make you want to shout and make you just plain sick at your stomach."
 Over the next several months, correspondents were gradually given more access to liberated areas, and Downs reported on developments such as the summer Russian counteroffensive on the Central Front.
-They were shown the devastation in Oryol and Rzhev soon after the occupying Nazi troops retreated in March 1943.
+They were shown the devastation in Oryol and Rzhev soon after the occupying German troops retreated in March 1943.

-Several weeks after the Soviet liberation of Kiev on November 6, 1943, Downs, Bill Lawrence of The New York Times, and several other American and Russian journalists were escorted by Soviet authorities to the site of the Babi Yar massacres.
+Several weeks after the Soviet conquest of Kiev on November 6, 1943, Downs, Bill Lawrence of The New York Times, and several other American and Russian journalists were escorted by Soviet authorities to the site of the Babi Yar massacres.
 They came across bits of human remains and old possessions at the site.
 The SS had attempted to destroy all evidence in their retreat from Kiev.
 Downs interviewed survivors of the Syrets concentration camp who were forced to participate:

 [Efim] Vilkis said that in the middle of August the SS mobilized a party of 100 Russian war prisoners, who were taken to the ravines.
 On Aug.
 19 these men were ordered to disinter all the bodies in the ravine.
-The Germans meanwhile took a party to a nearby Jewish cemetery whence marble headstones were brought to Babii Yar [sic] to form the foundation of a huge funeral pyre...approximately 1,500 bodies were burned in each operation of the furnace and each funeral pyre took two nights and one day to burn completely.
+The Germans meanwhile took a party to a nearby Jewish cemetery whence marble headstones were brought to Babii Yar [sic] to form the foundation of a huge funeral pyre ... approximately 1,500 bodies were burned in each operation of the furnace and each funeral pyre took two nights and one day to burn completely.
 The cremation went on for 40 days, and then the prisoners, who by this time included 341 men, were ordered to build another furnace.
 Since this was the last furnace and there were no more bodies, the prisoners decided it was for them.
-They made a break but only a dozen out of more than 200 survived the bullets of the Nazi Tommy guns.
+They made a break but only a dozen out of more than 200 survived the bullets of the German Tommy guns.